NPavie/npavie.github.io/_posts/2021-05-31-useful-softwares.md

 ### Organization software

+For code project management, as visibily is a very important nowadays, i have quite recently started to use github heavyli.
+(Before, I used github repos over ssh on my rig for small not-to-be-published projects or personnal scripts)

+I have tested some git interfaces like gitlab (but it was a long time ago and i did not took time to finalize the install).
+I found Gitea to be very easy to deploy and use (but more restrained on the functionnality).

+As an alternative, BrailleNet use gitolite to manage repos, which is far more easier to manage for advanced users that have visual impairments and use specific hardware like braille keyboards.

-For now i mainly use a google calendar with the TimeSheet plugin to manage my work time on project, but its kind of limited and i thinking of switching to a different kind of tools.
+For time and project management, for now i mainly use a google calendar with the TimeSheet plugin to manage my work time on project, but its kind of limited and i thinking of switching to a different kind of tools.

-- [focalboard](https://www.focalboard.com/) : it is an alternative to notion.
-Its a kind of dashboard creation tools that can be selfhosted.
+I'm planning to migrate my personnal time and project organization to nextcloud using some apps detailed below in the data sync section.

 ### Content streaming